elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

+# Data model
+Elastic APM agents capture different types of information from within their instrumented applications.
+These are known as events, and can be spans, transactions, errors, or metrics.
+You can find more information [here](https://www.elastic.co/guide/en/apm/get-started/current/apm-data-model.html).

+# Running examples
 You can run the example queries on the [edge cluster](https://edge-oblt.elastic.dev/) or any another cluster that contains APM data.
 If you get a `502 Bad Gateway` error you can try adding a `terminate_after` query parameter to the search request.
 You can find more information about the supported query parameters [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/search-search.html#search-search-api-query-params).

 # Transactions